ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 ## Step 3: Install the infrastructure
 {: #create-instance-tutorial-step-2}

-1. Open the [appropriate service folder](https://github.com/IBM-Cloud/clouddatabases-helloworld-examples){: .external} folder in the GitHub tutorial repository.
+1. From the main GitHub project folder, navigate into the service folder of your choice, for example, MySQL.

-1. Create a document named `terraform.tfvars` with the following fields:
+1. On your machine, create a document named `terraform.tfvars`, with the following fields:

    ```sh
    ibmcloud_api_key = "<your_api_key_from_step_1>"